Use the Data Export API

 Set up authentication with the qTest API.

-And maybe check out our Swagger to learn more about individual calls or to test out the API.
+You can also view API documentation in Download qTest Resources to learn more about individual calls or to test out the API.

 Get your parquet files from the API